kubernetes/kubernetes/docs/getting-started-guides/rkt/README.md

 #### Using flannel

-[flannel](https://github.com/coreos/flannel) can be configured with a CNI config like:
+In addition to the basic prerequisites above, each node must be running a [flannel](https://github.com/coreos/flannel) daemon.
+This implies that a flannel-supporting etcd service must be available to the cluster as well, apart from the Kubernetes etcd, which will not yet be available at flannel configuration time.
+Once it's running, flannel can be set up with a CNI config like:

 ```console
 $ cat <<EOF >/etc/rkt/net.d/k8s_cluster.conf